Wax gourd: Description

+After they are pollinated, they bear obloid fruit 50–60 cm long and 10–25 cm wide.
+They typically weigh 5–10 kg, with weights of up to 34.5 kg recorded.
+The young fruit are covered with soft fuzzy hairs which eventually disappear and develop a waxy coating that gives the fruit a shelf life of up to a year.
+The fruit has thick flesh that is sweet, crisp and juicy; it has white or yellow seeds.

 Etymology

 The name "winter melon" that is sometimes given to this plant is based on the Chinese name dōngguā (冬瓜); however, the character 瓜 (guā) can also mean "gourd" or "squash".
 It is likely that the name "melon" is given because this gourd is sometimes candied or made into a sweet tea.

 The name "wax gourd" comes from the wax coating in the fruit's skin.